TobiasBg/WP-Table-Reloaded/readme.txt

 = Languages and Localization? =

 The plugin currently includes the following languages:
-Albanian, Belorussian, Brazilian Portuguese, Czech, English, Finnish, French, German, Italian, Japanese, Polish, Russian, Slovak, Spanish, Swedish and Turkish.
+Albanian, Brazilian Portuguese, Czech, English, German, Slovak, and Swedish.

 I'd really appreciate it, if you would translate the plugin into your language!
 Using Heiko Rabe's WordPress plugin [Codestyling Localization](http://www.code-styling.de/english/development/wordpress-plugin-codestyling-localization-en/) that really is as easy as pie.
 Just install the plugin, add your language, create the .po-file, translate the strings in the comfortable editor and create the .mo-file.
 It will automatically be saved in WP-Table Reloaded's plugin folder.
 If you send me the .mo- and .po-file, I will gladly include them into future plugin releases.
 There is also a .pot-file available to use in the "languages" subfolder.